Entanglement, identical particles and the uncertainty principle: New uncertainty relation

-This is the GUR that we should use when working with a system of N entangled and identical particles, where we see entanglement by the non-vanishing QCF \cite{ballentine}.
-We clearly see that in this expression we get two terms for each physical observables.
-For position $\sum_{i=1}^{N}{(\Delta Q_{i})^{2}}$ is the traditional term that appears in HUR.
-The other one, $\sum_{i \neq j=1}^{N}{C_{Q}(i,j)}$, is the term that shows the correlations among all the particles that belong to the system.
-If we could factorize the state describing the system this term would be zero and we would recover HUR.
-It is worthy noting that A. C. de la Torre, P. Catuogno and S. Ferrando \cite{argentino} had already obtained the QCF, in a different context.
-They proved that the QCF vanishes if, and only if, the system is separable.
-As entanglement of identical particles implies non-separability, the QCF does not vanish in Eq.~(\ref{geral2}) and we do have an uncertainty relation that is different from Heisenberg's.
+This is the GUR that we should use when working with a system of N entangled and identical particles, our main result in this paper.
+Note that since we are dealing with pure states, entanglement manifests itself by the non-vanishing QCF \cite{ballentine}.
+We clearly see that in this expression we get two terms for each physical observable.
+For the physical observable $Q$, $\sum_{i=1}^{N}{(\Delta Q_{i})^{2}}$ is the sum of the square of the dispersions in position for each particle that constitutes the system.
+The other one, $\sum_{i \neq j=1}^{N}{C_{Q}(i,j)}$, is the term that shows the quantum correlations among all the particles that belong to the system.
+If we could factorize the state describing the system this term would be zero and we would recover the HUR.
+It is worthy noting that dealing with mixed states it is possible to have at the same time a non-vanishing QCF and a separable state.
+Since here we are interested only in pure states, a vanishing QCF always implies separable (non-entangled) states \cite{ballentine}.